sabo28/herotozero/README.md

 # Like Hero To Zero

-IU Fallstudie zum Kurs IPWA02-01 Aufgabenstellung 1 Like Hero To Zero
+IU Fallstudie zum Kurs IPWA02-01 Aufgabenstellung 1 Like Hero To Zero.

 ## Voraussetzungen